kasperplaneta/SimBa2/README.md

 The resulting .csv files (or dataframe when used in a Python script) have mostly self-explanatory column names.

-The column named ```mean_RSA``` shows the mean RSA value across chains if the structure is a homooligomer.
+The column named ```mean_RSA``` shows the mean RSA value across chains if the structure is a homooligomer (this is defined using the sequence in the PDB's SEQRES record.
+If no SEQRES record is present, ```mean_RSA``` will not calculated, even if the structure is a homooligomer)

-The column named ```Gene``` shows the chain-assigned gene name as it appears in the header section of the PDB file.
-This can be useful when analyzing heterooligomeric proteins.
-Sometimes this column is empty.

 ## Citing SimBa2
 Please acknowledge the use of SimBa2 by citing the following publication:

-Bæk, K. T. and K. P. Kepp (2021) Dataset and fitting dependencies when estimating protein mutant stability: Towards simple, balanced, interpretable models
+Bæk, K. T. and K. P. Kepp (2022) Data set and fitting dependencies when estimating protein mutant stability: Toward simple, balanced, and interpretable models.
+J Comput Chem. https://doi.org/10.1002/jcc.26810

-Journal: TBA

-DOI: TBA

 ## Copyright and license
 The MIT License (MIT)